Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 If someone earns exactly the median wage, the person is exactly at the median in the income distribution.
 This means that 50% of the income earners earn less and 50% earn more than this person.
 The median is a statistical value that indicates exactly this point in the distribution.

-However, the chart above shows how asymmetrical dhe distribution of income in Switzerland.
+However: The graphic above shows how unsymmetrical dthe income distribution in Switzerland is.
 If someone earns exactly the median wage, this does not mean that this person is in the centre of the income distribution.

 The median therefore does not reflect the density and distribution of salaries.
 The number of "Upper X%" in the calculator indicates this inequality.

-Have you ever wondered what the median wage in Switzerland is by age and gender?
+Have you ever wondered what the median salary in Switzerland is by age and gender?

-The latest study by the Federal Statistical Office (FSO) from 2024 shows that the Median wage in Switzerland in 2022 at CHF 6,788 gross per month which results in an annual salary of CHF 81,456.
+The latest study by the Federal Statistical Office (FSO) from 2024 shows that the median salary in Switzerland in 2022 was CHF 6,788 gross per month, which equates to an annual salary of CHF 81,456.

 And as far as the breakdown of the median wage by age is concerned, Swiss workers earn in the Age from 30 - 39 years median around CHF 6,600 per month (women and men combined, each for a full-time position).